 On February 1, 2006, Bruno Barde was appointed as Vice-President, Exploration.
+On March 28, 2006, John Guan was appointed as director.

 Investor Relations

 The Company is responsible for its own investor relations activities and has not engaged a third party to handle this duty.